CLOSED: Grassroots Pantry: creative Earth-friendly dining in Hong Kong

 Its strengths are oolongs, particularly various grades of Anxi Tie Guan Yin since the tea masters process them directly on the farm by employing traditional technique using charcoal.
 This green tea has characteristic reddish edges on its leafs.
 Their facility located in the Songyan village, Xiping, Anxi, is at the heart of Tie Guan Yin region guaranteeing an absolute control over their product.

-A top grade green long jing as well as jasmine teas such as Jasmine Silver Needle, Jasmine Dragon Pearl, Jasmine Mao Feng and Jasmine Silver Fur are also the prides of Fook Ming Tong.
-Other chinese teas including a wide selection of aged pu-er pressed into cakes or bricks are also on the shelves.
-Tasting of some teas is possible at a specially dedicated table fitted with chairs.
+A top grade green long jing as well as jasmine teas such as Jasmine Silver Needle, Jasmine Dragon Pearl, Jasmine Mao Feng and Jasmine Silver Fur are the prides of Fook Ming Tong.
+A wide selection of aged pu-er pressed into cakes or bricks are also on the shelves.
+Tasting of some is possible at a specially dedicated table fitted with chairs.

-Although most of its current locations are inside very fancy malls, the company has over 20 years heritage and guarantees top quality for a fair price.
-There are many Fook Ming Tong tea shops in China as well as a couple of Hong Kong branches, two inside the airport terminals 1 and 2, so if you forgot to buy tea in the wild paced city centre or need a gift, you can still fix it at the last-minute before your departure.
+Although most of the current branches are inside very fancy malls, the company has over 20 years heritage and guarantees top quality for a fair price.
+There are many Fook Ming Tong tea shops in China as well as a couple of Hong Kong branches, two inside the airport terminals 1 and 2, so if you forgot to buy tea in the wild paced city centre or need a gift, you can fix it at the last-minute before your departure.

 Address: Shop 3006, Podium Level 3, IFC mall, Central, Hong Kong